 Day 2: Brunch, Georgetown, and a Fun Alley

 After a long day of exploring the touristic parts of DC, it is time to relax, get a little sleep, and get brunch!
 If you have three days in DC, having brunch here is a must.
 Follow that with the best day exploring the nicest neighborhood in DC: Georgetown!

 There are so many great places to get brunch in DC.
 It can seriously be hard to decide.
-But if I hear words like “bottomless mimosas” in a pretty expensive to drink in the city, it piques my interest.
+But if I hear words like “bottomless mimosas” in a pretty expensive to drink-in city, it piques my interest.
 If it is “bottomless brunch” then heck yes I’m in!

 Agora Address: 1527 17th St NW, Washington, DC 20036

 Agora Hours: Monday from 5-10 pm.
 Tuesday-Thursday 12-4 pm and 5-10 pm.
 Friday 12-4 pm and 5-11 pm.
 Saturday 11 am-4 pm and 5:30-11 pm.
 Sunday 11 am-4 pm and 5:30-10 pm.